-Simple, composable primitives for innovation in storage markets.
+Simple, composable primitives for innovation in storage applications and markets.

 @Alex North @Kubuxu and the

-- Enable the development of alternative, fully-capable storage deal markets, including by third parties
+- Enable the development of alternative, fully-capable storage/data applications, including deal markets, including by third parties

-- Support heterogenous storage market features, implementations and policies
+- Support heterogenous storage application features, implementations and policies

-- Guide standards for interoperable and composable market primitives and derivatives
+- Guide standards for interoperable and application primitives and derivatives

 - Improve support for Filecoin Plus incentivised storage, as well as alternative storage incentive schemes